aaronkollasch/o2-tools/README.md

 ##### Operating system
 `jupyter_o2` has been tested on MacOS.
-It may work on Linux and it would likely require Cygwin and a Cygwin version of Python to work on Windows (for Pexpect and SSH).
+It may work on Linux and it would likely require both Cygwin and a Cygwin version of Python to work on Windows (for Pexpect and SSH).